mattermost/docs/source/developer/bot-accounts.rst

 Use Bot Accounts to integrate with Mattermost through `plugins <https://developers.mattermost.com/extend/plugins/>`_ or the `Mattermost RESTful API <https://api.mattermost.com>`_.
 Bot accounts access the RESTful API on behalf of a bot through the use of the :doc:`personal access tokens feature <personal-access-tokens>`.

-// TODO screenshot.
-Waiting for bug fix where channel header is missing from bot DMs

 Bot accounts are just like user accounts, except they:

-  - Cannot be logged into, and bypass all restrictions related to authentication, such as multi-factor authentication (MFA) and custom terms of service.
+  - Cannot be logged into.
   - Cannot be used to create other bot accounts.
   - Do not count as a registered user and therefore do not count towards the total users for an Enterprise Edition license.

-Given bot accounts cannot be used to log in, they enable developers to create integrations that don’t require an email/password login or any other authentication method for their bots.
-This removes unnecessary attack surface caused by creating and in some cases circumventing authentication methods to create a bot account.
+Bot accounts are a safer way to integrate with Mattermost through the RESTful API and Plugin API because they cannot be used to log in.
+They enable developers to create integrations that don’t require an email/password login, removing an attack surface caused by creating and in some cases circumventing authentication methods to create a bot account.

 Additional benefits include:

-  - Bot accounts can post to any channel in the system, whether it’s a private team, private channel or a Direct Message channel.
-Access for bot accounts is controlled by System Administrators.
+  - Bot accounts can be enabled to post to any channel in the system by System Administrators, including a private team, private channel or a Direct Message channel.
   - Integrations created by a user and tied to a bot account no longer break if the user leaves the company.
   - Once created, bot accounts are available to everyone on your server, and can be added to teams and channels just like any regular user.